 University of Cape Town, UCT Libraries: The Manuscripts & Archives division of the UCT Libraries owns the papers of Erik Chisholm under number BC129.
-The collection is briefly described in the catalogue entry, and there is a very extensive finding aid (127 pp.) used to be available; it had dispappeared when the link was checked on 27 May 2013.
+An extensive finding aid (127 pp.) used to be available; it had dispappeared when the link was checked on 27 May 2013.
 Relevant items will be found in:

 The collection also features pp. 1, 2, 15, and 16 of one of the two manuscripts of Trois poèmes du “Gulistān” de Saʿdī (1926; 16 pp.), a very poor copy of the entire score, and a bound version of Opus clavicembalisticum (1929-30; 253 pp.).

 The papers of Colin Taylor, which feature correspondence with Philip Heseltine, may contain interesting material.

 Harry Ransom Center, The University of Texas at Austin: The Sacheverell Sitwell Collection at the Harry Ransom Center contains correspondence from Sorabji in box 71, folder 1, found in the category “II.
 Correspondence, 1912-1988”.
 The composer’s name is listed as “Sorabji, Kaikhosru Shapruji” in Sacheverell Sitwell: An Inventory of His Collection at the Harry Ransom Humanities Research Center.